Lanz20012/LBYARCH-MP2/README.md

 ## Performance Testing
 Running the assembly function with input sizes: 10, 100, 1000, 10000
+All the tests used randomized input values, and average execution times were computed over 30 runs.
 The results of the tests are listed below:

 | Input Sizes (Y) | Average Execution Time (in microseconds) | Correctness (PASS OR FAIL) |